ChenAo-Phys/MinSR/README.md

 through pip or conda.
 Follow this [instruction](https://github.com/QuSpin/QuSpin/discussions/665) for manual installation.

 ### 2. Install Quantax
-Open a terminal, `cd` into the downloaded MinSR folder, and `python setup.py install`
+Open a terminal, `cd` into the downloaded MinSR folder, and `pip install .`

 ## Supported platforms